JohannesTimm/Housing-EDA-Project/README.md

 ### Notebooks

 You can find the notebook used to perform the EDA as EDA_clean.ipynb.
-IF you seek to know about analysis, which were later discared (e.g.FFT), you may want to have a look at the EDA.ipynb.
+If you seek to know about analysis, which were later discarded (e.g.FFT), you may want to have a look at the EDA.ipynb.
 Furthermore you find the presenation for the client in form of the keynote presenation and as a pdf.